-Vasiliki joined the lab as a visiting PhD student from the University of Patras in 2017.
-Her PhD focused on the role of the immune system in Parkinson's disease.
-After successfully obtaining her PhD (2019), Vasiliki joined the lab as a postdoctoral research associate.
-Her current work focuses on shared mechanisms among infections, chronic inflammatory diseases, and Parkinson's disease.
-She employs human iPSC, brain and intestinal organoids, and scRNA-sequencing.
+Vasiliki obtained her PhD from the University of Patras in 2017.
+She works on shared mechanisms among infections, inflammatory diseases, and Parkinson's disease using human iPSC, brain and intestinal organoids, and scRNA-sequencing.

-Pascale received her Bachelor in Biology at Bangor University in Wales and a Master in Neuroscience at King’s College London.
-Pascale joined the lab for her PhD in 2016 to work on the role of GBA1 in Parkinson's disease.
+Pascale received her Master in Neuroscience at King’s College London.
+She works on the role of GBA1 in Parkinson's disease.
 She employs iPSCs, CRISPR-Cas9 genome editing and LC-MS.

 Claudio is a visiting PhD student studying he role of mitochondrial proteostasis in health and disease using cerebral organoids.

 Marvin received his Master’s degree at the University of Pavia.
 He works on the role of a-synuclein toxicity in GBA1 iPSC-derived neurons and brain organoids.